Lyman Whitaker Wind Sculptures

 Each wind sculpture is made in Whitaker's studio in Southern Utah and is fabricated from copper, steel and stainless steel that provide beauty and strength.
-They range in height from 5 to 27-feet tall, and can be installed alone, in small groupings or in a forest, as at The Bennington.
+They range in height from 5 to 28 feet tall, and can be installed alone, in small groupings or in a grove, as at The Bennington.
 Lyman has been a practicing sculptor for over 40 years and the past 19 years he has primarily focused on creating wind sculptures with new sculptures always in development.

 Each wind sculpture is secured against theft, and rests on a sealed ball bearing at the top of a vertical rod.
 They come with a steel ground mount receptacle for simple installation.
 Concrete bases are available for smaller pieces.
 Lyman's designs permit the sculpture to be responsive to the currents of the wind, allowing changing forms to emerge in a slight breeze, yet balance in high winds.
 Some are spirited and dynamic while others are slow and elegant, but they never move too fast.